MahmoudAB/mahmoudab.github.io/_posts/2022-08-12-hello-world.md

   - world
 ---

 Hello World!
 Welcome to my blog!
-In this blog I will document the things a learn in my software development journey.
+In this blog I will document the things I learn in my software development journey.

 Thanks for taking the time to explore and read this article.
 I would like to say that I am big proponent of learning, and I want to congratulate you in seeking knowledge, here's an interesting and cool quote on learning: